 - Unit Confusion: Always remember that the result is in feet.
 Labeling your answer correctly prevents misinterpretation.

 - Rounding Errors: If the number of inches is not a multiple of 12, you will get a decimal.
 Rounding should be done carefully, depending on the required precision.
-For example, 37 inches is 3.0833 feet.
+Here's one way to look at it: 37 inches is 3.0833 feet.
 Rounding to two decimal places gives you 3.08 feet, while rounding to one decimal place gives you 3.1 feet.

 Avoiding these common mistakes ensures accurate and reliable conversions, whether you are working on a DIY project or performing professional calculations.